-To provide an estimate of computational performance of the enhanced emission module, a synthetic test case a horizontal grid size of 400×400 cells has been created for evaluation.
-The test case domain contains 15 vertical layers with 129,600 uniformly distributed sources, representing 5.4% of the total cell count.
-Runs were conducted at three different levels of horizontal domain decomposition: 10×10 processors (40×40 cells per compute core), 20×20 processors (20×20 cells per core), and 40×40 processors (10×10 cells per core).
+To provide an estimate of computational performance of the enhanced emission module, a synthetic test case with a horizontal grid size of 400×400 cells has been created for evaluation.
+The test case domain contains 15 vertical layers with 129 600 uniformly distributed sources, representing 5.4 % of the total cell count.
+Runs were conducted at three different levels of horizontal domain decomposition: 10×10 processors $(40 \times 40 \text{ cells per compute core})$, $20 \times 20 \text{ processors}$ cells per core).
 A simulation period of 3600 s is set for all cases at a fixed time step of 200 ms so that performance comparison across all runs can be made at a per time step basis.
-Mass conservation in the solution domain is verified by comparing the total input emission rate of an inert pollutant species (e.g., PM10) into the solution domain to its total mass contained within in a cyclic lateral boundary arrangement.
-All runs are performed on the supercomputer system hosted by the North German Association of High Performance Computing (Norddeutscher Verbund für Hoch- und Höchstleistungsrechnen; HLRN) using compute nodes comprising two Intel® Xeon® Platinum 9242 processors, totaling 96 cores, operating at a base frequency of 2.3 GHz, and 384 Gb of physical memory.
+Mass conservation in the solution domain is verified by comparing the total input emission rate of an inert pollutant species (e.g., PM10) into the solution domain to its total mass contained within a cyclic lateral boundary arrangement.
+All runs were performed on the supercomputer system hosted by the North German Association of High Performance Computing (Norddeutscher Verbund für Hoch- und Höchstleistungsrechnen; HLRN) using compute nodes comprising two Intel® Xeon® Platinum 9242 processors, totaling 96 cores, operating at a base frequency of 2.3 GHz, and 384 GB of physical memory.
 The PALM model system has been compiled under mpiifort version 2018.6.288 with OpenMPI version 3.1.5.

 At each domain decomposition level, control model runs are first conducted with the emission module deactivated, followed by corresponding runs using the emission module.
-Thus the run time for the processing and solving of emission sources, which takes place every time step, can be calculated by taking the difference in the prognostic equation solver times between the domestic and reference runs.
-A set of 20 control and emission model runs are conducted for each domain decomposition level, and the runs with the two fastest and slowest prognostic equation solver time are discarded to attenuate outlier influence.
+Thus, the runtime for the processing and solving of emission sources, which takes place every time step, can be calculated by taking the difference in the prognostic equation solver times between the domestic and reference runs.
+A set of 20 control and emission model runs are conducted for each domain decomposition level, and the runs with the two fastest and slowest prognostic equation solver times are discarded to attenuate outlier influence.
 Summary statistics are performed at both the aggregate level (i.e., all emission sources) and for a single emission source.
-Ultimately, the per time step run times for processing an emission source and prognostic equation are calculated, with corresponding serial performance data extrapolated from the three parallel runs, to evaluate the computational effort of the enhanced emission module.
+Ultimately, the per time step runtimes for processing an emission source and prognostic equation are calculated, with corresponding serial performance data extrapolated from the three parallel runs, to evaluate the computational effort of the enhanced emission module.

-Table 2 shows the run time required to complete one time step of the prognostic equations for the control and emission model runs at the three domain decomposition levels, along with results of statistical tests, based on results of 20 - 4 = 16 samples for each model run.
-To establish statistical significance in the difference in run times between the domestic and control runs at each level of domain decomposition, inference in variance uniformity is first established by way of f-tests to determine whether the pooled (statistically similar variance) or unpooled (statistically different variance) t-tests should be used.
+Table 2 shows the runtime required to complete one time step of the prognostic equations for the control and emission model runs at the three domain decomposition levels, along with results of statistical tests, based on results of 20-4=16 samples for each model run.
+To establish statistical significance for the differences in runtimes between the domestic and control runs at each level of domain decomposition, inference in variance uniformity is first established by way of f tests to determine whether the pooled (statistically similar variance) or unpooled (statistically different variance) f tests should be used.
 A level of significance of 0.05 is used as guideline for all statistical tests.

-The f-tests are performed using 16 - 1 = 15 degrees of freedom (DOF).
-From the results of the f-test, the difference in run time are shown to be statistically significant for decomposition levels 10×10 (0.0159) and 40×40 (0.0167).
+The f tests are performed using 16-1=15 degrees of freedom (DOF).
+From the results of the f test, the differences in runtimes are shown to be statistically significant for decomposition levels 10×10 (0.0159) and 40×40 (0.0167).
 On the other hand, the difference at level 20×20 (0.207) is statistically inconclusive.
-The decision is thus made to use the unpooled treatment for domestic and control run time distributions for the subsequent t-test, in which the effective DOF is calculated using the Welch-Satterthwaite equation:
+The decision is thus made to use the unpooled treatment for domestic and control runtime distributions for the subsequent t test, in which the effective DOF is calculated using the Welch-Satterthwaite equation: